aananthcn/Car-OS/README.md

 Cloning the Repo - Fresh Start
 ===
-As NammaAUTOSAR uses git submodules, please use the following command to clone the main and submodules
+As Car-OS.Zephyr uses git submodules, please use the following command to clone the main and submodules
-* `git clone --recurse-submodules -j4 https://github.com/aananthcn/NammaAUTOSAR.git`
+* `git clone --recurse-submodules -j4 https://github.com/aananthcn/Car-OS.Zephyr.git`

 <br>

-Starting the NammaAUTOSAR GUI
+Starting the Car-OS.Zephyr GUI
 ===
-* To start the NammaAUTOSAR Builder GUI, first open the **MSYS2 MINGW64** terminal
+* To start the Car-OS.Zephyr Builder GUI, first open the **MSYS2 MINGW64** terminal
 * Navigate to the cloned repository
 * Run this command in the **MSYS2 MINGW64** terminal: `python tools/autosar-gui.py`
-* **NammaAUTOSAR Builder** GUI will open
+* **Car-OS.Zephyr Builder** GUI will open

 <br>